Worcestershire

 Police related deaths

-Concerns summary Critical information about the deceased's repeated suicide intentions recorded in police custody was not relayed to the Magistrates' Court, leading to bail being granted without full awareness of the high self-harm risk.
+Concerns summary (AI summary) Critical information about the deceased's repeated suicide intentions recorded in police custody was not relayed to the Magistrates' Court, leading to bail being granted without full awareness of the high self-harm risk.

 Bryan Catanach